 The main character of Eternal Sonata has a lot of superficial similarities with Kalas from Baten Kaitos.
 They even designed this character with a little tuft of white feathers on one sleeve, to harken back to Kalas's single wing.
 Personality-wise, he's a lot like Kalas, but somehow watered down.
 Perhaps the restuffing process is not quite perfect, and what's left of Kalas has gotten a bit worn out.
 This new character is a bit snarky and a bit disrespectful and he sometimes seems to consider himself above the law.
 The difference is, Kalas' personality was derived from his story, and there were clear reasons for his character being that way; there are no story-based reasons for the main character of Eternal Sonata to be this way.
 It's just because he is the reanimated shell of Kalas.

 For the record, much of this game seems like some sort of strange recycled and re-blended version of Baten Kaitos.
-Notably the character of Lyude from Baten Kaitos was put through the grinder and sprinkled over the entirety of Eternal Sonata, and you can still hear him screaming.
+In particular, the character of Lyude from Baten Kaitos was put through the grinder and sprinkled over the entirety of Eternal Sonata, and you can still hear him screaming.

 Let us explain.
 In Baten Kaitos, a game that's otherwise not music-related, Lyude comes from Alfard, a place designed around brass instruments.
 One function of the brass pipes running everywhere in the city is to release a calming gas that keeps the population complacent, as the emperor does whatever the hell he's doing.
 This is very much like the mineral powder of Eternal Sonata.
 Actually, it's like all of Eternal Sonata grew out of ideas about Alfard.

-Lyude himself has a brass trumpet-gun, and an outfit with brass bits in an universe where everything else is notably more colorful and fantasy rather than steampunk.
+Lyude himself has a brass trumpet-gun and an outfit with brass bits, which stand out in a universe where everything else is colorful fantasy rather than steampunk.
 Jazz's design in particular seems to be heavily based on Lyude's, as shown by his shoes and trombone-sword.
 Even Lyude's unique character-specific equipped item, the earrings, ended up on Jazz.

 Anyway, as for what concerns the main character, the developers brought the zombie of Kalas to life, and they renamed him Allegretto.
 Retto for short.